 Dr Randall Perry

 Dr Perry is the founder of the UKSDC and the Space Science Engineering & Environmental Foundation (SSE²F).
 He is the Honorary Chair of the SSE²F, a registered UK charity.
 The SSE²F supports the UK, MEA and EU Space Design Challenge and the Galactic Challenge.
-He is a director of the Global Space Design Challenge Ltd that runs a 12 day summer camp at Imperial College London.
-He is a Senior Research Investigator and a past Royal Society Fellow at Imperial College London.
+He is a director of the Global Space Design Challenge.
+He is the fo0under 0f Pro ed et al. Ltd, which supports the SSEF charity.
+He has held a Royal Society Fellow at Imperial College London.
 He has a B.S., M.S. and Ph.D. from the University of Washington, has held the US and Canada National Science Foundation Fellowship at Oxford University, and is a NASA certified Astrobiologist.
 His current focus is on education.
 In addition, he has published widely in his areas of interest of geology, geochemistry, microbiology and education.
-He is the author of four adventure novels.
+He is the author of six adventure novels.
 Besides scientific talks he enjoys giving talks to a wide variety of public venues for example being invited to give the Public Lecture at the Durham Institute for Advanced Studies on a Definition of Life and as a painter and member of the Chelsea Art Club an invited talk on Science and Art.
 As a script writer he is a member of the Writers Guild of America West.
 He is a director and producer with Athene Films, a Canadian film company whose most recent film is Meet Beau Dick.
 In his spare time he enjoys trekking, scuba diving and flying helicopters and aircraft.
 He has sailed across the Atlantic.
 Before finishing a Ph.D. later in life, he was a president of a company and has since visited many of the Earth’s extreme habitats including diving in ‘Alvin’ the deep submersible.
-Dr Perry was shortlisted for a Sir Arthur Clarke Award in 2013 for his work on USKDC. randallsperry rsperry
+Dr Perry was shortlisted for a Sir Arthur Clarke Award. randallsperry rsperry

 A passionate believer in the benefits that practical science brings to school based learning.
 Jenny has taught in both the private and public sectors, and additionally worked with a variety of agencies to promote and fund the setting up of Science Clubs.
 She received a BSc from University of Westminster in biological sciences.
 She has attended University of Sussex and received an endorsement to teach chemistry after receiving her PGCE from University of Middlesex.